(Huntsville, Arkansas, July 17, 1889 – Los Angeles, January 16, 1959).1

 While many of McCurry’s fellow cadets made slow progress in their training because of poor weather and an inadequate number of planes, he was more fortunate, although he still felt that things did not move very fast.
 On January 20, 1918, still at Rochford, he wrote a friend at the H. T. Irvine Co. that “I have passed my flying tests for a commission as first lieutenant.
 It has been a long and steady grind.
 Although it has been very slow I am glad to have received the training under the royal flying corps as the machines are superb and the instructors excellent.”
 Apparently referring to the twelve cadets stationed at Rochford, he writes that “Of the 12 I was one of four recommended as first class pilot for fighting scouts and am a fair stunt merchant now.
 I shall get my commission as first lieutenant in February, I suppose.”17 McCurry was among the earliest of the second Oxford detachment men to be recommended for a commission as a first lieutenant.
 Nevertheless, it was not until February 16, 1918, that Pershing forwarded the recommendation to Washington, and the confirming cable from Washington was only sent March 1, 1918.18 McCurry was placed on active duty on March 20, 1918.19

 From Rochford McCurry was transferred on January 26, 1918, to Boscombe Down on Salisbury Plain in Wiltshire, presumably to No. 6 Training Depot Squadron, and this suggests that he, contrary to his expectations, had been selected as a bomber or observation pilot.
-The planes available were (in addition to Avros) B.E.2c’s, B.E.2e’s, and DH6s—all two seaters designed or now used for training—and DH.4s, DH9s, and FK8s, two-seater operational aircraft used for reconnaissance and bombing.20 In a letter written from Salisbury in March 1918 McCurry reported that “I am flying the fastest bus they have in the royal flying corps now”—probably referring to the DH.4, which could, under certain conditions and in its best configuration, achieve a speed of 143 m.p.h.21 McCurry also remarks in this letter that “Two more men of our branch have been killed recently”; this suggests he had heard of the deaths of Roy Olin Garver and Lloyd Ludwig, both killed on February 28, 1918, the sixth and seventh members of the second Oxford detachment to die in training accidents.22
+The planes available were (in addition to Avros) B.E.2c’s, B.E.2e’s, and DH6s—all two seaters designed or now used for training—and DH.4s, DH9s, and FK8s, two-seater operational aircraft used for reconnaissance and bombing.20 In a letter written from Salisbury in March 1918 McCurry reported that “I am flying the fastest bus they have in the royal flying corps now”—probably referring to the DH.4, which could, under certain conditions and in its best configuration, achieve a speed of 143 m.p.h.21 McCurry also remarks in this letter that “Two more men of our branch have been killed recently.”
+It is uncertain what is meant by “our branch,” but he was perhaps referring to second Oxford detachment members Lloyd Ludwig and George Orrin Middleditch, who died on February 28 and March 12, 1918, respectively, the seventh and eighth men of the detachment to die in crashes.22

 McCurry probably continued his training at Boscombe Down through May or perhaps early June.
 At some point he was assigned to the No. 1 Fighting School at Turnberry on the west coast of Scotland.
-From there, on June 27, 1918, he went to the Wireless Telegraphy School at Chattis Hill in Hampshire.23
+From there, on June 27, 1918, he went to the W[ireless] T[elephony?]
+School at Chattis Hill in Hampshire.23

 In early July 1918 McCurry was among a group of pilots ordered to proceed from London to the 3rd Aviation Instruction Center at Issoudun in the Loire region of central France.24 During his time at 3 A.I.C. he probably became familiar with the DH-4, the American-built version of the British DH.4.